jspsych/jsPsych/docs/overview/timeline.md

 ## Modifying timelines at runtime

-Although this functionality can also be achieved through a combination of the `conditional_function` and the use of dynamic variables in the `stimulus` parameter, our timeline implementation allows you to dynamically insert or remove trials and nested timelines during runtime.
+Although this functionality can also be achieved through a combination of the `conditional_function` and the use of dynamic variables in the `stimulus` parameter, our timeline implementation allows you to dynamically add or remove trials and nested timelines during runtime.

-### Inserting timeline nodes at runtime
+### Adding timeline nodes at runtime
 For example, you may have a branching point in your experiment where the participant is given 3 choices, each leading to a different timeline:

 ```javascript